Jason Robertson Game Preview: Stars vs. Flames

 Robertson Stats vs. the Flames

-- The Flames are 23rd in goals allowed, conceding 64 total goals (3.4 per game) in the league.
+- The Flames are 22nd in goals allowed, giving up 72 total goals (3.3 per game) in the NHL.

 |2023-2024 Season